 Regulatory Compliance

 Data protection laws and measures have gained serious traction globally since the COVID-19 pandemic.
 California Consumer Privacy Act (CCPA), General Data Protection Regulation (GDPR), and more are encouraging enterprises to take proactive measures to safeguard personal and sensitive data.
-MFA ensures compliance and reduces the risk of identity theft along with penalties due to failure of compliance.
+MFA ensures compliance and reduces the risk of identity theft, along with penalties due to failure to comply.

 Account Takeover Prevention